wradlib/wradlib-docs/source/jupyter.rst

 Examples: your entry point to wradlib
 -------------------------------------

 The documentation of :math:`\omega radlib` basically consists of two elements: the first element is the :doc:`library reference <reference>` which provides a systematic documentation of each function in wradlib's API.
 In order to use the library reference properly, you should have an idea what you're actually looking for.
-This is why new users mostly start with the second element, the :doc:`tutorials and examples <notebooks>`.
+This is why new users mostly start with the second element, the `tutorials and examples <notebooks/overview.ipynb>`_.
 Here you can look for application examples that are close to what you actually want to achieve, and then use these as a basis for further development.
 Once you understood an example, you also know what to look for in the :doc:`library reference <reference>`.

 Interactive examples with jupyter notebooks